thelazyone/lazy-tree/readme.md

 * Group parameters in different sections each with a preset
 * Implement a pruning logic, that adds a chance for thin branches to break over time depending on the weight on them and the number of iterations (If a branch is broken, the child branches won't be displayed)
 * Implement a light searching logic.
 Without having to create specific leaves, it's reasonable to calculate a value of ambient occlusion for each branch and possibly a direction of maximum light to grow towards.
 If the parameter regulating that is set to maximum you'll end up with a more even distribution of branches.
 Also it should prevent branches touching or intersecting each other too much.
+* [Major] Re-write the core logic in Rust for faster generation times.
+The speed for the Rust-Python interface might be an unacceptable overhead.

 # Licensing